-The permissibility of a share deal may depend on fulfilment of certain notification requirements or obtaining certain administrative consents, if one or both parties have certain relevant features or conduct a specific type of business.
+The permissibility of a share deal may depend on fulfilment of certain notification requirements or obtaining certain administrative approvals or decisions, if one or both parties, or the company, has certain relevant features or conducts a specific type of business.

 For example, a party or parties may be required to:

-- obtain a permit from the Minister of Interior for a foreign company to acquire or take up shares in a company with its registered office in Poland which is the owner or perpetual usufructuary of real estate in Poland.
+- Obtain a permit from the Minister of the Interior and Administration for a foreign company to acquire or take up shares in a company with its registered office in Poland which is the owner or perpetual usufructuary of real estate in Poland

-It should be mentioned here that some specific laws (such as the Gambling Act) impose additional restrictions on acquisition of shares in companies conducting certain regulated activity.
+It should also be mentioned here that some specific laws (such as the Gambling Act) impose restrictions on acquisition of shares in companies conducting certain regulated activity.